inclusive-design/forgiving-data/README.md

     loadDirectory: {String|String[]} [optional] - One or an array of module-qualified names of directories in which all files are to be loaded as pipelines
     loadPipeline: {String|String[]} [optional] One or an array of module-qualified names of individual pipeline
-    execPipeline: {String|String[]} One or an array of pipeline grade names, loaded by the above directives, which will be merged together and executed
+    execPipeline: {String} A single pipeline grade names, loaded by the above directives, which will be executed
+    execMergedPipeline: {String[]} Multiple pipeline grade names which will be merged together and executed
 ````

 For example, the embedded demo driver at [demoDriver](../demo/runDemo.json5) looks as follows: